enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 export default App;
 ```

-- In the ui if you should see button like as follows
+- Run your development server and verify that the buttons render correctly with the Daisy UI styles.

+If everything is set up correctly, you should see buttons styled as shown in the provided image.
   ![button](/public/button.png)

-- If everything is ok you can delete the buttons.
+- Once you have confirmed that Daisy UI is working as expected, you can delete the sample buttons from your App.jsx file.

 ### Installing necessary packages for frontend

-- Now we will install react icons and for that open the terminal and check that you are in the frontend folder and paste following and hit enter
+- Now we will install react icons and for that open your terminal and make sure you are in the frontend folder.
+Then, run the following command:

 ```javascript
 npm install react-icons --save
 ```

-- Now we will install react hot toast and for that open the terminal and check that you are in the frontend folder and paste following and hit enter
+- Now we will install react hot toast and for that open your terminal and make sure you are in the frontend folder.
+Then, run the following command:

 ```javascript
 npm install react-hot-toast
 ```
-- Go to the App.jsx file and import toaster and put the toaster component at the bottom as follows
+- Open the App.jsx file and add the <Toaster /> component from react-hot-toast at the bottom of the file:

 ```javascript
 import { Toaster } from 'react-hot-toast'